alyssamberger3/alyssamberger3.github.io/content/posts/microsoft.md

 It is crucial to implement changes to the current platforms in a way that preserves what already works (especially for existing users) while also catering to the needs of younger users

 {{< /split >}}

+{{< vs 3>}}
+{{< figure src="/images/posts/Microsoft-Suggested-Improvements.png" alt="Suggested Improvements" >}}

+{{< figure src="/images/posts/Microsoft-Next-Steps.png" alt="Next Steps" >}}

+## Challenges We Faced

+{{< split 6 6 >}}

+### Time Constraints

+A significant challenge we faced was the limited time available, which restricted our ability to conduct extensive evaluations and develop in-depth testing.
+To mitigate this, we scaled back the ambitiousness of our research and shifted our focus away from finalized designs towards deeper insights.

+---

+### Conceptual Wireframes

+Due to the breadth of our research, there was insufficient time to develop fully fleshed-out user flows for comprehensive testing.
+To mitigate this, we emphasized creating a solid base for following semesters to work on and develop what we could not complete.

+{{< /split >}}

+{{< vs 3>}}
+## Self-Reflection
+- This project offered a valuable opportunity to apply classroom concepts to a real-world Microsoft initiative. **As my first sponsored research experience**, it was incredibly rewarding to see academic knowledge translate into impactful outcomes.

+- **Generational Insights:** Initially focused on differentiating Millennials and Gen Z, we identified opportunities to enhance our analysis.
+Moving forward, we will integrate nuanced distinctions and compelling examples to highlight unique behavioral patterns, improving the precision and impact of our findings.

+- **User Journey Analysis:** I developed a deeper appreciation for analyzing specific stages of the user journey.
+While our current approach provided key insights, future efforts will leverage detailed journey maps and case studies to identify pivotal interaction points and deliver more targeted solutions.

+- This project has transformed my approach to research and presentation.
+I’ve refined my ability to highlight subtle nuances and deliver precise, actionable insights, **strengthening my expertise as a researcher.**